Published

 - and publishing is constrained to known-good patterns.

-Not perfect, but it removed a lot of “silent failures” that only show up weeks later in search performance.
+This removed many “silent failures” that only show up weeks later in search performance.

 Proof (before/after)